Bakers and Mesothelioma: Understanding Your Legal Rights

 When inhaled, asbestos fibers often make their way into the lungs.
 Some will get into the pleura, a membrane covering the lungs and chest cavity.
 Fibers may also be swallowed directly from the air or after they’re coughed up.
 Asbestos fiber can reach the peritoneum, another membrane lining organs, and the abdomen.

-Asbestos fibers in the pleura and pericardium can, over decades, result in pleural and peritoneal mesothelioma.
-If asbestos fibers are in the tissue lining the heart, it can cause pericardial mesothelioma.
+Asbestos fibers in the pleura and peritoneum can, over decades, result in pleural and peritoneal mesothelioma.
 While treatment may extend life, it’s not a cure for pleural or pericardial mesothelioma.

 Pleural mesothelioma symptoms may include: